cavilacion/simpl/README.md

 # simpl
-Toy Probabilistic Programming System written in Beautiful Racket
+This is a toy probabilistic programming system written in beautiful racket

+## Installation procedures